I first saw this pineapple in Anthropologie for $75. I fell in love with it but not with the price, so I made my own version!

 I cut lots of different lengths and some different widths.
 The only hard and fast rule is that you need some short ones and some long ones, because on natural pineapples the leaves in the center are taller and the ones on the outside are short and stubby.

 FLOPPY OR STRAIGHT?
-I like how my floppy leaves turned out, but if you don’t like how yours naturally fall when it’s done, you can get some fabric stiffener and then dip the top of your pineapple in it.
+I like how my floppy leaves turned out, but if you don’t like how yours naturally fall when it’s done, you can mix up some felt fabric stiffener and then dip the top of your pineapple in it.
 When it dries your felt leaves should be stiffer and more upright.

 Another method to make leaves more upright is to create 2-ply leaves.
 Taking a bit of time to make your leaves with two layers stitched together will create visual interest and make the leaves easier to stand upright without stiffener.